-For example, the discussion of choosing what to do with a property can quickly derail if beneficiaries have opposing feelings towards the property in question.
+For example, the discussion of choosing what to do with a property can quickly derail if beneficiaries have opposing feelings when they inherit mortgage house.
 Some might prefer to sell it on quickly, and others may feel that the sentimental value of the property outweighs any financial gain they stand to make.
 Executors and beneficiaries don’t always appreciate that the contents of the property – and the property itself – aren’t just sentimental reminders of a loved one.
 These contents are assets, which need to be valued and recorded accurately and distributed fairly.

 Executors therefore have the responsibility to try and strike a balance between compassionate sensitivity to all beneficiaries and a proactive approach with regards to sorting out what happens to the property.
 By ensuring that everyone is on the same page, executors can avoid any fallouts that may occur further down the line and could, in many instances, lead to financial trouble.